dwhieb/Nisinoon/README.md

 Version number is for the *data*, not the website.

-To create a data release to Zenodo:
+To create a data release for Zenodo:

 1. Increment version number (`npm version minor`) and commit the change.
    - Dates and versions in documentation (license, citation) and Express locals (via `meta.json`) are updated automatically when `npm version` is run.
 (See the `version` script in `package.json`.)
 2. Create a release **FROM THE `DATA` BRANCH**.

+The above steps are done automatically as part of the `update` workflow.

 ## Page Variables